SEI-R-6-21/u1_project_prompt/README.md

 ## Post-MVP Ideas
 - Add a dark mode feature
 - Use object oriented programming to create reusable elements
 - Use Google Fonts in your project.
-To do this, find a font on https://fonts.google.com/ , select the font, go to the *embed* link, and put its HTML tag in your HTML document's `<head>` tag, *above* your link to your CSS.
+To do this, find a font on [Google Fonts](https://fonts.google.com/) , select the font, go to the *embed* link, and put its HTML tag in your HTML document's `<head>` tag, *above* your link to your CSS.
 You will then need to use its CSS Rule to apply it in your CSS file.

 ## A Note on Plagiarism